Cara Nicoletti is a fourth generation butcher — but she also wants people to eat less meat.

 Week after week, Nicoletti observed the same customers consistently coming in to restock their meat supplies.
 She realized, with some frustration, just how much animal protein people were actually consuming.

-“As I believe in regenerative agriculture, there's just no way to sustainably eat meat every single night of the week,” she said.
+“As much as I believe in regenerative agriculture, there's just no way to sustainably eat meat every single night of the week,” she said.
 “So I started sneaking a lot of vegetables into my sausages.”

 A woman who was working at a green market attached to Nicoletti's butcher shop would give her wilted produce at the end of the week.
 Accepting the challenge, Nicoletti would lay it all out like a puzzle and figure out what she could make with it.